aiven/aiven-docs/docs/products/flink/howto/ext-pg-cdc-jdbc-connector.md

        resides, which is set to `defaultdb` in the example.
      - `decoding.plugin.name`: The decoding plugin to be used by the CDC connector, which is set to `pgoutput` in the example.
+     - `slot.name`: The identifier for the replication slot, used to track and stream database changes for CDC operations.

    - For a **JDBC connector**: